HaochenZ11/HaochenZ11.github.io/_pages/about.md

 Hi!
 I'm Haochen and I'm a Master's student in robotics at Carnegie Mellon University's Robotics Institute.
 I conduct research as part of the Field Robotics Center under the supervision of Dr. Ji Zhang and Dr. Wenshan Wang.
 My main research interests are in 3D vision-language grounding, semantic scene understanding, and navigation systems.

-Previously, I obtained my BASc in Engineering Science - Electrical and Computer Engineering at the University of Toronto, where I completed by undergrad thesis under Dr. Scott Sanner in natural language preference retrieval.
+Previously, I obtained my BASc in Engineering Science - Electrical and Computer Engineering at the University of Toronto, where I completed my undergrad thesis under Dr. Scott Sanner in natural language preference retrieval.